Data Science at Stitch Fix: An interview with Brad Klingenberg

 Brad Klingenberg is the Director of Styling Algorithms at Stitch Fix in San Francisco.
 His team uses data and algorithms to improve the selection of merchandise sent to clients.
 Prior to joining Stitch Fix, Brad worked with data and predictive analytics at financial and technology companies.
 He studied applied mathematics at the University of Colorado at Boulder and earned his PhD in Statistics at Stanford University in 2012.

-What is the mission of Stitch Fix?
+What is the lesson of Stitch Fix?

 Brad: Stitch Fix is an online personal styling service for women.
-Our mission is to help our clients look, feel and be their best selves.
+Our lesson is to help our clients look, feel and be their best selves.
 When clients sign up for the service they tell us about their preferences for fit and style and then we send them a personalized selection of five items that we call a “Fix”.
 They keep only what they like and send back the rest.
 We choose what to send by combining recommendation algorithms and human curation to pick the perfect inventory for our clients.

 What is your role at Stitch Fix?